-Lowest Elevation: 3800
+Lowest Elevation: 3800 ft

-Highest Elevation: 5964
+Highest Elevation: 5964 ft

 Starting Point: Profile Trail Parking Area on U.S. Hwy.
 105

-The trail undulates up and down some, with a few side curves into smaller adjoining coves where streams flow in.
-There are some great photo opportunities here and it's a nice easy hike.
+The trail undulates up and down some, with a few side curves into smaller adjoining coves where tiny streams or seeps flow in.
+There are some great photo opportunities here with wildflowers in spring, and it's a nice easy hike.
 The forest at this point is mostly mid-elevation and cove hardwood trees, with plenty of rhododendrons in the understory.

 The trail was built by Kinny Baughman and Jim Morton using nothing more than hand tools - iron rods, shovels, pulleys, and winches.
 According to rangers I've spoken with on the mountain and an article in the Mountain Times, it was built between 1985 and 1989 in order to replace the soon-to-be-obliterated Shanty Trail and preserve hiking access to the west side of Grandfather Mountain.
-Baughman is quoted as referring to the Profile Trail as his "lasting legacy", and with that I'd agree - the course of this walkway, defined in stone, looks like it could easily be here for centuries, and it is a true pleasure to hike.
+Baughman is quoted as referring to the Profile Trail as his "lasting legacy", and with that I'd agree - the course of this walkway, defined in stone, looks like it could easily be here for centuries, and it is a true pleasure to hike!